 6. Apply to hair

-For those who have trouble with perfume lasting on their skin, another alternative is hair.
+For those who have problems with perfume longevity on their skin, another alternative is hair.
 Hair is known to retain perfume longer than skin and is a fantastic fragrance carrier.

-Be careful with the number of sprays; ideally, use half the usual amount, as perfumes with alcohol can dry out your hair.
+Be careful with the number of sprays; it is ideal to use half the usual amount, as alcohol-based perfumes can dry out hair.

-An ideal way is to spray the brush or comb with perfume and comb your hair a couple of times.
+An ideal way is to spray your brush or comb with perfume and comb your hair a couple of times.

 We've seen this "phenomenon" everywhere.
-Your mother does it, your friends do it, and your grandmother does it: rubbing perfume on their wrists.
+Your mother, your friends, and your grandmother do it: rubbing perfume into their wrists.

-If you're one of those people who do this, we recommend you stop right now.
-Unfortunately, this will only make the perfume dissipate faster, as it disperses the lighter fragrance molecules, causing it to last less time.
+If you are one of those people who do this, we recommend that you stop doing it, right now.
+Unfortunately, this way you will only make the perfume dissipate faster, as the lighter molecules of the fragrance are dispersed, making it last less.

 Instead of rubbing the perfume into your wrists, after spraying the perfume, you can gently massage your wrists a couple of times, and maintain this habit without affecting the perfume.